 Longtime So Cal resident Charles Carr is a nationally published journalist and playwright.
-His award-winning "Southpaw" column has appeared in college textbooks published by Macmillan, St. Martin's Press, Bedford, and others.
+His award-winning Southpaw column has appeared in college textbooks published by Macmillan, St. Martin's Press, Bedford, and others.
+Charles writes Southpaw for his hometown newspapers, The Times-Advocate and The Roadrunner.

-Cable news is making us dumber
+Cable news is making us dummer!

 I hate cable news.
 It's the worst 6+ hours of my day.
 I keep it on in my office, droning at low volume as I write.
 Generally CNN, MSNBC, and FOX.
 If I'm planning to replace my monitor soon anyway so it doesn't matter if a keyboard gets thrown through it, I'll watch Newsmax or OAN.
 Here are a few of my pet peeves.
 See if I've included yours.